amo011235/power-plant-prediction/README.md

 6. regression task with parametric relationship between features and target
 7. baseline model: linear regression
-8. second model: ridge regression with regularization for better model generalization
+8. second model: lasso regression with regularization for better model generalization

 ## Split your data to create a test set to evaluate the performance of your final model.
 Then, using your training set, determine a validation strategy for comparing different models - a fixed validation set or cross-validation.
 Depending on whether you are using Excel, Python or AutoML for your model building, you may need to manually split your data to create the test set and validation set / cross validation folds.